 1931 - dir.
 Sam Wood

-***1/2The title is a quaint term for a deputy sheriff's assistant in London, since part of the job is remaining at a house that is in foreclosure, making sure the debtor doesn't try to sell their stuff and run off and keep the money.
-Since it's based on a PG Wodehouse play you can guess the rest.
-Wodehouse can be tough to get just right in American hands: it's 90% Noel Coward and 10% Monty Python.
-The mix doesn't work unless it's at that exact ratio, luckily that's the exact ratio here.
-Being pre-code helps, as does Robert Young, perfectly cast as a well-groomed but criminally under-funded Cambridge alum whose first assignment under the debt collector's tutelage is to remain at the posh house of sexy Irene Purcell, who wants to fool a man coming over for dinner that night into thinking she's rich.
+***1/2The title is a quaint term for a deputy sheriff's assistant in London, since part of the job is remaining at a house that is in foreclosure, making sure the debtor doesn't try to sell their stuff and skip town.
+Since it's based on a PG Wodehouse play you can guess the rest, mirth, mistaken identity, sharp wit and saucy indiscretion.
+Though Hilarious on the page, Wodehouse can be tough to get just right in American hands: it's a tricky mixture of 90% Noel Coward and 10% Monty Python.
+The mix doesn't work unless it's at that exact ratio, and it seldom is.
+Luckily that's the exact ratio here, Robert Young may be an acquired taste but he's perfectly cast as a well-groomed but criminally under-funded Cambridge alum whose first assignment under the local debt collector's tutelage is to remain at the posh house of sexy Irene Purcell whose whole house and grounds has been seized for lack of payment.
+Her plan is to fool a rich man coming over for dinner that night into thinking she's rich too, so he'll propose (and then take on her debts as well as her hand).
 She convinces Young to pose as her butler since he's there for the night anyway.
-Naturally they fall in love.
+Naturally the pair fall in love in the process.
 "I'd lie for you, I'd steal for you, I'd even work for you," was the line that got the biggest laugh out of me, but my jaw was on the floor after the surprisingly frank sexual hook-up.
-Purcell has lovely little bare arms, reminiscent of Norma Shearer's and I kind of swooned.
-They loved little naked alabaster arms back then and Purcell's got them.
-She's pretty damned sexy once she gets rolling.
-There's a really risque fade-out and loads of clues the next morning making light of the fact that 'the butler indeed 'did it.'
+Purcell has lovely little bare arms, reminiscent of Norma Shearer's (and therefore the style of the time) and is pretty damned sexy once she gets rolling.
+There's a really risque fade-out and loads of clues the next morning making light of the fact that 'the butler indeed did it.
 It's so frank it's genuinely shocking, and as such proves one of the best of all PG Wodehouse adaptations.

 At once, do you hear me!?